Sarvandani/Deep_learning_classification_tumor_detection/README.md

 # Deep_learning_classification_tumor_detection
 Tumore detection is very important task in medical imaging.
-I have shown how depp learning can help us to detect brain tumors from MRI images.
+I have shown how deep learning can help us to detect brain tumors from MRI images.

 The data can be downloaded from the following link: https://www.kaggle.com/datasets/navoneel/brain-mri-images-for-brain-tumor-detection?datasetId=165566&sortBy=voteCount